Please note that all images in this gallery are copyrighted by the artist and may not be reproduced without permission.

 Dogs have different shapes of eyes, depending on the breed.
 There is also some variation within a breed.

-If you are a student of painting and you wish to paint dogs' eyes well, you might consider purchasing one of the many dog original paintings Janet offers for sale on her Original Dog Paintings Gallery» _For about the price of a good watercolor painting book, you can have your own original watercolor painting to study!
+If you are a student of painting and you wish to paint dogs' eyes well, you might consider purchasing one of the many dog ORIGINAL paintings Janet offers for sale on her ORIGINAL Dog Paintings Gallery» _For about the price of a good watercolor painting book, you can have your own original watercolor painting to study!
+Or, if you are interested in the eyes of other animals, you will probably want to buy one of Janet's BRIGHT EYES CATS PRINTS, here >

 Painting Dog Eyes - Maggie